 - Intensive research on gene-based, protein-based and molecular-based studies takes place at this facility.
 It houses many of the Faculty’s prominent instruments including a multi-mode microplate reader, gel documentation system and real-time PCR machine.
 These tools are indispensable in the search for new drugs, therapies and vaccines.

 This is used by the first and second year medical and optometry students.
 This Anatomy Museum contains 65 anatomy models and a plastinated cadaver, as well as a Cyber-Anatomy tool that provides a 3D study of the human anatomy using innovative technology.
 More than 1,000 microscope histology slides on are available to the students.

 This Pathology Museum is used to teach first and second year medical students the various skills in pathology.
 It has about 120 potted specimens of the human body and also more than 500 histopathology slides for students to examine through microscopes.

 The Nursing Clinical Skills Unit houses a simulated hospital ward that is equipped with emergency trolleys, ward beds, as well as other equipment used by nurses.
 Five adult and three infant low fidelity human patient simulators enable nursing students to smoothly transition from university students to life-saving nurses.

-This purpose-built optometry clinic houses some of the latest eye equipment including slit lamps used to examine the health of the eye, fundus cameras to take photographs of the eye, ophthalmoscopes to examine the interior surface of the eye, as well as corneal topographer and phoropter used to determine a patient’s corneal contour and glasses prescription, respectively.
+This purpose-built optometry clinic houses some of the equipments including slitlamp biomicroscopes used to examine the health of the eye, fundus cameras and ophthalmoscopes to examine the interior surface of the eye, as well as corneal topographer and phoropter used to determine a patient’s corneal contour and glasses prescription, respectively.

-In line with its praxis® approach, which advocates the application of theory to practice, UCSI’s School of Optometry also has a purpose-built optometry retail centre.
-It is managed by one of the leading optical retailers in the country to give students an edge in the entrepreneurial aspect of optometry.
+In line with its praxis® approach, which advocates the application of theory to practice, UCSI’s School of Optometry also has a purpose-built eye centre.
+It is managed the staff optometrists to provide students an edge in the entrepreneurial aspect of optometry.